telerik/xamarin-forms-docs/controls/calendar/calendar-multidayview.md

 ## Styling

 This section presents the various properties you can use for customizing the visual appearance of different parts of the MultiDay view.
-All of them are applied through **MultiDayViewStyle** propery of RadCalendar.
+All of them are applied through **MultiDayViewStyle** property of RadCalendar.

 #### CurrentTimeIndicator